imaginary-institute/hybrid-learning-design-toolkit/00-orientation-support-tools/hybrid-learning-implementation-level-cards.md

 # Implementation Level Cards

-<span style="background: #6f42c1; color: white; padding: 4px 10px; border-radius: 16px; font-size: 12px; font-weight: 500; white-space: nowrap; display: inline-block; margin-bottom: 24px;">Card Collection</span>
+## Overview

-This Implementation Levels Cards helps you understand the three levels of hybrid teaching sophistication available across all dimensions of the Hybrid Learning Design Toolkit.
+The Implementation Levels Cards helps you understand the three levels of hybrid teaching sophistication available across all dimensions of the Hybrid Learning Design Toolkit.
 Rather than prescribing a single "correct" approach, these levels acknowledge that effective hybrid teaching can happen at different depths of implementation based on your context, experience, and available resources.

 {: .note }